-The first section of the article will focus around Safari crashing and not being able to start when launched.
-In the second section, we have tried to address some other Safari experience issues by providing you Tips and lastly we will provide you with an index of Safari problems that we have explored over the years both for OS X and i OS.
+- The first section of the article focuses around Safari crashing and not being able to start when launched.
+In the second section, we have tried to address some other Safari experience issues by providing you Tips and

 Restart Safari.
 Sometimes restarting the application resolves the issue and can improve application speed.
 If Safari starts but is unresponsive you will have to Force Quit it.
 There are a few ways to Force quit applications on Mac.
 One of the ways is via “Activity Monitor”.
 You can force quit from the apple menu or

 Open Finder > Applications > Utilities > Activity Monitor

 Select Safari and use the “X” button.